theshingstar030818/cardano-sl/docs/exceptions.md

 * `MaybeT`, `ExceptT e`
 * `CatchT`

 Avoid using `Text` with the error message in place of `e` -- create a proper ADT.
 In case creating a proper ADT feels too cumbersome, use `CatchT`, which is equivalent to `ExceptT SomeException`.
+Note, however, that using `SomeException` in pure code is not the best practice, because the set of all possible exceptions is statically known.
+Use it only if you are lazy to define yet another ADT.

 Be careful not to use `MaybeT`, `ExceptT`, and `CatchT` in potentially impure code.
 When in doubt whether the code is potentially impure, use `MonadThrow`.